alyzainayat35-png/Alyza/README.md

-# Alyza
+# Alyza Inayat
-Alyza Inayat is the professional writer, traveling journalist, and editor experience at Netic Limo.
-Netic Limo offers the black fleet of black from airports to transfer quickly towns, cities of NY,  NJ, and CT.
+Alyza Inayat is a professional writer, traveling journalist, and editor with experience at Netic Limo.
+Netic Limo offers a black fleet of vehicles from airports to quickly transfer to towns and cities in NY,  NJ, and CT.